embarced/lasr-survey-2025/README.md

 We conducted the survey using Google Forms, with both a German and an English version.
 The questions were the same.

-## Results
+The raw data from the survey is available as CSV files in the *data* subdirectory.

-The raw data is available as a CSV file in the *data* subdirectory.
 We analyze it and share the results.